-A severe thunderstorm system moving across the Washington, D.C., area has already affected Monday night’s Phillies-Nationals game at Nationals Park, causing the start of the game to be delayed, according to a Washington Nationals announcement.
+The rain delay in the Washington Nationals-Philadelphia Phillies game was set to end 90 minutes after it began.
+A severe thunderstorm system moving across the Washington, D.C., area affected Monday night’s Phillies-Nationals game at Nationals Park, causing the start of the game to be delayed, according to a Washington Nationals announcement.

-If the game end up in a postponement, the teams could presumably play a doubleheader on one of the three remaining days of the series.
-Or they could reschedule the game for September 14 when both the Phillies and Nationals have an open date on their schedules.
+If the game ends up in a postponement, the teams could presumably play a doubleheader on one of the three remaining days of the series.
+Or they could reschedule the game for Sept.
+14 when both the Phillies and Nationals have an open date on their schedules.

 The weather threat comes at a particularly difficult time for Washington, which is set to hand the ball to breakout left-hander Foster Griffin while already navigating multiple pitching injuries.
 Any postponement could create havoc in the Nationals’ rotation and complicate scheduling for both clubs.